Open to the Public

 - Biking along the historic Tunnel Hill Trail

 One of the best ways to see the Cache River is by canoe or kayak.
 The Cache River Joint Venture Partnership and the Friends of the Cache River Watershed offer canoe trips along the Cache, as well as various educational workshops about the flora and fauna of the area.
-Check out the Friends’ web site for an updated list of activities and the annual calendar of events.
+Check out the Friends’ web site for an updated list of activities.

 Please contact Karen Tharp at email@example.com or 618-634-2524 for volunteer opportunities at the Cache River Wetlands.